thewoolleyman/boxbuilder_lightning_talk/boxbuilder_lightning_talk.markdown

 [http://github.com/thewoolleyman/boxbuilder](http://github.com/thewoolleyman/boxbuilder)

+"Boxbuilder Builds Boxes (and EC2 AMI Images)"

 WHY
 ---
 * code must run on boxes (computers, systems, etc.)
 * boxes must be built
 * Your environment will rot, especially if you don't lock down versions.
 Takes a lot of knowledge and *ongoing* time to *properly* provision and update boxes.
-* heroku is great, until you want something they don't do (yet)
+* Heroku is great, until you want something they don't support (yet)
 * Chef from Opscode is a Ruby DSL to declaratively define the desired state of a box - using "cookbooks", "recipes", "roles", etc.
 * It is powerful and useful, but you need Ruby to run it
 * But Ruby isn't preinstalled on most barebones distros (and if it is, it isn't the version you want)
 * Boxbuilder uses RVM.
-RVM is the best way to install Ruby
+RVM is the best way to install Ruby.
+It's dumb to install package manager's ruby just to run chef which then installs RVM, and then gets accidentally used or confuses people
+* Everybody writes their own bootstrap wrapper for Chef
+* Boxbuilder tries to standardize that, and provide some useful additions (like building AMIs)

 WHAT
 ----